 Posted on June 5, 2019 by Jenn Zatopek

 Mother’s Day and Father’s Day are both arduous days for many of us.
 For many of my counseling clients, these days triggers a cascade of memories, both joyful and painful.
-I’d like to gently remind you that this is normal, and also suggest that taking care of yourself on those days is paramount.
+I’d like to gently remind you that this is normal, and also suggest that taking good care of yourself on those days is paramount.

 Please keep in mind that you do not necessarily have to get together with a parent simply because it is a national holiday, especially if that parent has a history of abusive behavior, is not remorseful, and is neither able nor willing to change hurtful patterns of interaction.
 Healthy self-love tells us that limiting one’s interaction with family members who engage in hurtful dialogue is crucial to living well.
-If family members are neither able nor willing to provide safety and trust, then we need to keep ourselves safe.
-That is our God-given right as human beings.
+If family members are neither able nor willing to provide safety and trust, then we need to keep ourselves safe, which is our God-given right as human beings.

 I know this is tough for I, too, would like healthy, safe, and trusting relations with my primary caregivers, but that is not my story.
 At least not yet.